Rebroadcast: December 2, 2017 with Spoon, Cecile McLorin Salvant, and Carmen Lynch

 Richard Dworsky, Live from Here's keyboardist, composer, arranger, and music director, has collaborated with diverse musicians -- from Yo-Yo Ma and James Taylor to Brad Paisley and Kristin Chenoweth.
 For 23 years, he served as pianist and music director for Garrison Keillor's A Prairie Home Companion.
 Rich has also provided music for documentaries on HBO and PBS, and has released many recordings of original material, including his latest, All In Due Time.

-Sarah Jarosz is a gifted multi-instrumentalist (mandolin, octave mandolin, guitar, banjo), an expressive and distinctive vocalist, and an accomplished songwriter.
-The New England Conservatory of Music grad has carved out a solid niche where contemporary folk, Americana, and roots music intersect.
-She's been nominated for multiple Grammys, including two for her album Build Me Up From Bones.
-And her recording Undercurrent (Sugar Hill) took the Grammy for Best Folk Album and Best American Roots Performance ("House of Mercy”).
+Sarah Jarosz is a gifted instrumentalist (mandolin, guitar, banjo), distinctive vocalist, and accomplished songwriter.
+The New England Conservatory of Music alum has carved out a solid niche where contemporary folk, Americana, and roots music intersect.
+Her fourth album, Undercurrent, took Grammy Awards for Best Folk Album and Best American Roots Performance (“House of Mercy”).
 See You Around is the first full-length recording from I’m With Her, Sarah’s trio with Aoife O’Donovan and Sara Watkins.

 "Adventurous, truly dynamic, and forward-thinking drumming," said Modern Drummer magazine of Ted Poor.
 An in-demand session player and sideman, this Eastman School of Music alum has toured worldwide with various bands, and he is currently an Artist in Residence at the University of Washington, Seattle.
 For the past few years, Ted has been a member of Andrew Bird's band and appears on Bird's 2016 release, Are You Serious.